 Functional Manual Therapy® is an approach to patient care coined and developed by Gregory and Vicky Johnson in the early 1990’s.

 We are unique in that we do not have any physical therapy assistants on staff; we provide all our patients direct contact with a licensed physical therapist for personalized, one-on-one treatment sessions

 Dawn is a CFMT (certified functional manual therapist), which means she is only one of 4 in Pennsylvania to be certified with this proven, effective system for treatment of a wide spectrum of patients.

-Justin, Heather, Charlie, Shannon and Joseph are also very knowledgeable in functional manual therapy as this is Prana's paradigm of treatment.
+Justin, Heather, Charlie, Shannon, Joseph, Sean, and Adam are also very knowledgeable in functional manual therapy as this is Prana's paradigm of treatment.

 Natalie can help you with all of your billing questions.
 And with Lori and Brandy, they can get you scheduled, take your payment and facilitate any logistical questions to get you started.